nyagato-00/predictor/README.md

 # to delete_from_matrix! if you want to update similarities to account for the deleted item (in v1, this was a bug and didn't occur)
 predictor.delete_from_matrix!(:topics, "course-1")
 ```
+* Regenerate your recommendations, as redis keys have changed for Predictor 2.
+You can use the recommender.clean! to clear out old similarities, then run your rake task (or whatever you've setup) to create new similarities.

 Problems?
 Issues?
 Want to help out?
 ---------------------